Non-Human Identities (NHI): The Hidden Security Crisis Powering AI Agent Attacks in 2026

 hooks:

 97% of NHIs carry more access than they need.
-This is not an edge case; it is the default outcome when permissions are set once and never revisited.
-Unlike human identity access reviews, NHI permissions are almost never included in quarterly review cycles.
+That's the default when permissions get set once and never revisited.
+Unlike human accounts, NHI permissions almost never appear in quarterly access reviews.

-The fix is adopting least privilege by design: every NHI should have access to the minimum set of resources required for its specific function, verified against actual usage data, not developer assumptions.
-What security teams should do:
+The fix is least privilege by design: every NHI should have access to the minimum set of resources for its actual function, based on usage data, not what a developer guessed it might need someday.

-- Pull 90-day usage logs for all NHIs and compare actual permissions used against permissions granted; revoke everything unused
+- Pull 90-day usage logs for all NHIs, compare actual permissions used against what's granted, and revoke the rest

-- Add NHI permission reviews to your quarterly access review cycle alongside human accounts
+- Include NHI permissions in your quarterly access review alongside human accounts

-- Use cloud-provider IAM tools (AWS Access Analyzer, Azure Access Reviews) to flag NHIs with unused permissions automatically
+- Use cloud-provider tools (AWS Access Analyzer, Azure Access Reviews) to flag NHIs with unused permissions

 AWS Access Analyzer makes it straightforward to generate a least-privilege policy from actual usage: